pedrogrullada/pf2e-trigger-trove/README.md

 5. Make sure any auxiliary items your trigger needs have been exported.
 See [Adding Auxiliary Items.](#adding-auxiliary-items).
 6. Submit your PR!

-Here are some examples of what the trigger file you submit would look like.
+Here is an example of what the trigger file you submit would look like.
 <details>
   <summary>Trigger Example</summary>